top of page

 1. Take the time to fully review your footage.
 There might be some hidden gems of momentary but interesting behaviour that you hadn't seen first time around especially if you shot in slow motion

-3. Combine these clips in your editor and trim the start and end of each clip precisely.
-Allow time for transitions and for the shot to begin after a cut
+3. Combine these clips in your editor and trim the start and end of each clip precisely

 4. Think about your narrative and order your footage to tell a story, however simple